ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 ## Keep_files that are required as-is
 Your site maybe using some static files and they should be copied as-is while building the site.
 For example ``images`` folder.
 Jekyll has nothing to do with those images.
-Static files that do not need any Jekyll intervention can be excluded and also kept as-is using these parameters in the configuration.
+Static files that do not need any Jekyll intervention can be kept as-is using these parameters in the configuration.

 {% highlight yml %}